felixfan/PyHLA/README.md

 ### 3.1.3 Covariates file (`--covar`)

-The covariates file is a white-space (space or tab) delimited file.
-The first row is header.
+The covariates file is a white-space (space or tab) delimited file. **The first row is header**.
 Row 2 onwards contain the individual ID (IID) and measures of several traits.
 Each row for one individual.
 The first column is IID and column 2 onwards contain measures of several traits.
 Each column for one trait.

 For example, here are two individuals with three traits: